SoftwareAG/c8y-docs/src/render/guides/predictive-analytics/web-app/managing-models.html.md

 order: 30
 ---

 In the **Models** page you actually do the model management.

-Model management functionality includes
+Model management functionality includes:

-* uploading models
+* Uploading models
-* downloading models
+* Downloading models
-* activating or deactivating models
+* Activating or deactivating models
-* deleting models
+* Deleting models
-* viewing model properties and KPIs
+* Viewing model properties and KPIs

 Click **Models** in the navigator, to open the **Models** page.